 ➤ name.
-The name of the CIT that you want Change Control Management to locate in the collected requests, as well as the logical name of the analysis rule that can be referenced from the fields.settings file (for details, see "Applying Analysis Rules to Field Settings" on page 121).
-The name of the CIT must appear as it is defined in the <Change Control Management installation directory>/ conf/mam-integration.settings file.
+The name of the CIT that you want Change Control Management to locate in the collected requests, as well as the logical name of the analysis rule that can be referenced in the field settings (for details, see "Configuring Change Request Field Settings" on page 121).
+The name of the CIT must appear as it is defined in the <Change Control Management installation directory>/conf/mam-integration.settings file.